 Program Officer, End Sexual Violence

 Jean-Paul Murunga joined Equality Now in January 2016.
-He is an expert in child protection and has eight years of experience in human rights, human rights litigation and humanitarian assistance work in Africa (Kenya and Djibouti).
-Prior to joining Equality Now, he was a legal officer with the law firm Robi Kerato Partners Advocates in Nairobi, served four years as Program Officer of Child Protection & Community Development at Lutheran World Federation Department for World Service in Djibouti, and was an Eligibility Intern for the United Nations High Commissioner for Refugees (UNHCR).
-Prior to these positions, he ran weekly legal aid clinics at the Kenya Human Rights Commission and Refugee Consortium of Kenya, offering legal aid, advice and representation to victims and survivors of human rights violations and refugees in Kenya.
-Jean-Paul holds a Postgraduate Diploma in Law from the Kenya School of Law, a Bachelor of Laws (honors) from the University of Nairobi, and a Diploma of French Language Studies (DELF) in Level B1 from Alliance Française.
-He is fluent in English, French and Kiswahili.
+He is an expert in Human Rights, Gender and Child protection.
+He has 16 years of experience in Human rights, Gender and Child protection advocacy and litigation in Africa.
+Prior to joining Equality Now, he served for four years as a Program Officer – Child Protection and Community Development at the Lutheran World Federation Department for World Service in Djibouti.
+He also managed weekly legal aid clinics at the Kenya Human Rights Commission and the Refugee Consortium of Kenya, offering legal aid and advice to victims and survivors of human rights violations in Kenya.
+Jean-Paul holds a Master’s degree in Project Planning and Management, a Postgraduate Diploma in Practice of Law, a Bachelor of Laws degree (honours) and a Diploma in French Language Studies.
+He has also undertaken in-service certificate training in Women’s Rights, children’s rights, Gender justice, the Multi-sectoral approach, and information and communication technology.

 Outside of work, Jean-Paul enjoys following global events and news, traveling, and playing football.